ninech/baseimage-ruby/README.md

 ## Helper Scripts

-`waitfor` waits for a specific service to come up.
+`waitfortcp` waits for a specific service to come up.
 Use it in your start scripts to wait for a service:

-    waitfor mysql 3306
+    waitfortcp mysql 3306

+`waitforpg` waits for Postgres to be fully up and running.
+Configuration is done via environment variables.

+    export POSTGRES_HOST=postgres
+    waitforpg